 Opiate Withdrawal Effects – The Addict’s Driving Force

 More than anything else, opiate withdrawal effects keep addicts well enmeshed within the drug’s addictive hold.
 With long-term use, the body no longer experiences the drug “high,” yet addicts continue to use solely as a means for warding off withdrawal.
 These effects make opiate addictions one of the hardest of all to break, which likely plays a role in why so many prescription drug users make the transition to heroin.
-This driving force has generational repercussions as well as evidenced by the large number of women giving birth to heroin-addicted babies, according to a Fox 8 Cleveland News report.
-Doctors at MetroHealth Hospital report an “explosion” of births involving heroin-addicted babies.
+This driving force has generational repercussions as well as evidenced by the large number of women giving birth to heroin-addicted babies, Doctors at MetroHealth Hospital report an “explosion” of births involving heroin-addicted babies.

 Prescription Drug Cost Factors